cmelab/polybinder/joss-paper/paper.md

 # Statement of need

-One of the steeper learning curves in molecular dynamics simulations is the initialization of particle positions and parameters.
+One of the steeper learning curves on the road to using molecular dynamics (MD) simulations in scientific research is the initialization of particle positions, topology, and force field parameters.
+Especially for researchers new to the computational community, generating particle positions and initializing their velocities alone can be a daunting task, let alone specifying bond topology.
+The concept of a force field file and how it interacts with different MD engines is also non-trivial to understand.
-Besides being difficult to start, another part of the cognitive load involved in learning to perform MD simulations is that it can be hard to keep track of different simulations, especially when scanning over a wide range of thermodynamic state points, chemical systems, etc.
+Further, besides being difficult to start simulations, another part of the cognitive load involved in learning to perform informative MD investigations is that it can be difficult to keep track of many simulations, especially when scanning over a wide range of thermodynamic state points, chemical systems, etc.
+These wide scans can quickly create an unmanageable amount of data to analyze, or even store, requiring further learning of data management skills on top of an already cumbersome training process.
+Moreover, even with a high-throughput workflow and good grasp of theory, it can still prove difficult to produce TRUE (standing for "Transparent, Reproducible, Usable, and Extensible") MD simulations with reliable, accurate results. `@JankowskiTRUE2020`

-It is harder still to produce TRUE simulations with reliable results. `@JankowskiTRUE2020` In particular, when we want to probe complex variable spaces, such as process control variables in a material manufacture process, we need to run a large number of large-volume, high-density, long-time simulations, many of which may not turn out to impart relevant information for process control.
+In particular, when we want to probe complex variable spaces, such as process control variables in a material manufacture process, we need to run several large-volume, high-density, long-time simulations, many of which may not turn out to reveal relevant information for process control.
 This further delays the search process due to the increasing time required to simulate such large systems.
-A common solution for the problem of scale in MD is coarse grain modeling, where atomistic accuracy is traded for speed.
+A common solution for this problem of scale in MD is coarse grain (CG) modeling, where atomistic accuracy is traded for speed.
+This likewise comes with some subtle barriers between concept and practice.
-To produce a CG model of a given polymer that is transferable across state points, many simulations at various state points must be run and managed, increasing the desirability of a reliable and easy way to keep track of these, particularly for the multi-state iterative Boltzmann inversion (MSIBI)`@MooreMSIBI2014` method of parameterization.
+For instance, to produce a CG model of a given polymer that is transferable across state points, many simulations at various state points must be run and managed, increasing the desirability of a reliable and easy way to keep track of these, particularly for the multi-state iterative Boltzmann inversion (MSIBI)`@MooreMSIBI2014` method of parameterization.
 All these aspects complicate and prolong the algready time- and labor-intensive process of training new researchers to perform sufficiently many simulations to meaningfully investigate polymer systems.

+These factors indicate a need for a streamlined tool for creating (optionally CG) MD polymer systems, launching one or many simulations across state points and/or system type, and managing and analyzing the results.
+Ideally such a tool should be approachable for novice programmers, to maximize time spent investigating research questions and minimize the learning curve for new researchers, while preserving the accuracy and rigor of the resultant research.

 # Summary